top of page

 Here are other ways how biochar can be beneficial for the environment:

-Reduce soil erosion by increasing its water-holding capacity and improving its stability
+• Reduce soil erosion by increasing its water-holding capacity and improving its stability.

-2. Improving Soil Health and Crop Yields
+2. Improving Soil Health

 Biochar’s porous structure also provides a habitat for the growth of beneficial microbes that contribute to nutrient cycling, organic matter decomposition, and disease suppression.
+All of this will eventually lead to improved crop yields and ensure food security.

-3. Neutralizing and Stabilizing Soil pH
+4. Neutralizing and Stabilizing Soil pH

 Biochar is often alkaline, meaning it has a high pH.
 When added to acidic soils, it can help neutralize the acidity, making the soil more favorable for plant growth.